Join 10,000 other marketers already getting the best tips on running engaging events that boost pipeline and create raving fans.

 Brittany Ryan, owner of Pointed Copywriting, uses wallpaper with a strong pattern to give her video background a nice pop.
 This might limit your ability to change your background, so be sure it’s a good fit for your look and feel before getting out the wallpaper glue.

 Lighting can make or break your video recording background.
-One fun way to use lighting to jazz up your background is by using colored lighting, like Andy Owen of TechSmith.
+One fun way to use lighting to jazz up your background is by using colored lighting, like Andy Owen, video producer at Block Imaging.

 Using colored lighting gives you a lot of flexibility on what the rest of your background looks like.
 You could go simple and use the light colors as the main attraction, or give even more interest (like Andy!) by adding in shelving, trinkets, and signs alongside the two tone lighting.